Overview of Doctoral Program

 Qualifying Examination

 All students must take the qualifying examination to be admitted to Ph.D. work.
-For KU students, the M.A. examination serves as the qualifying examination.
+For KU students, the Ph.D. qualifying examination also serves as a final exam for the M.A. in Slavic & Eurasian Studies.
 Students who hold the M.A. degree from another institution but begin Ph.D. work at KU are required to take the qualifying examination within 2 semesters of entry into the program.

 This examination will serve as the Oral Comprehensive Exam and consists of a student's presentation and defense of their professional Ph.D. portfolio after fulfilling all other requirements for the Ph.D., with the exception of the dissertation.
-The professional Ph.D. portfolio includes the dissertation prospectus as well as other materials that document the student’s command of major and minor fields, ability to undertake research, and the skills necessary to traverse the profession independently.
-A successful exam result will trigger the student’s enrollment in dissertation credit toward dedicated research and writing of the terminal document for the Ph.D. degree.
+The professional Ph.D. portfolio includes the dissertation prospectus as well as other materials that document the student’s knowledge in the main concentration and secondary focus, ability to undertake research, and the skills necessary to traverse the profession independently.

 The portfolio examination demonstrates that post-M.A. students in the Department have: